These Pork Chops with Green Mango Salsa prove how versatile mango is. With a very subtle hint of sweet, it packs all the flavors of the tropics in it.

-Pork chops aren’t.
-Until now.
+My poor husband has been subjected to many of my experiments, some random successes, and the occasional disaster.
+Pork chops never are.
 These pork chops with green mango salsa just hit the spot.

 An hour marinating, plus very-hot-but-quick cooking did the trick.